vaughnwalters/capstone-demo/README.md

 Each presentation should take approximately 5 minutes and cover the following material:

 1. Goals (30 seconds)
-  * Pull these from your elevator summary, user stories and/or README
+  * Pull these from your capstone proposal, Trello board and/or README
 2. Demo (2 minutes)
   * You don't have to demonstrate all of the functionality, just the high points.
-  * In particular, demonstrating the ability to sign in/sign up is a poor use of time unless there is something special about you sign in/up process.
+  * In particular, demonstrating the ability to sign in/sign up is a poor use of time unless there is something special about your sign in/up process.
+So have a logged in user ready to go when you present.
 3. Lessons Learned (1 minute)
   * This can be cathartic!
-4. Question and Answer time (up to 5 minutes)
+4. Question and Answer time (no more than 3 short questions)
   * There will be questions, I promise.
 Ask for questions and then pause while people gather their thoughts.

 ## Important points to remember: